electricherd/audiobookfinder/README.md

 * create a key yourself!!
 And store, which is going to be done if not found at startup
 * communication is now easy with ssh but how to authenticate as a valid adbf?
 Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious (first should be a simple string, don't bother too much)
 * rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)
-* using an hopefully nice to use state machine for client server *communication* states
 * snap linux packaging / online compiler like [Travis](https://docs.travis-ci.com/user/getting-started/) for various target compilation service
 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/))